inBeat/inbeat-website/content/top-influencers/instagram/graphic-designers/united-states/chicago/_index.md

 ---
-title: Top 10 Graphic-Designers Instagram Influencers In Chicago In 2022
+title: Top 10 Graphic-Designers Instagram Influencers In Chicago In 2023
 description: >-
-  Find top graphic-designers Instagram influencers in Chicago in 2022.
-Most popular hashtags: #chicago #losangeles #lakers #nba.
+  Find top graphic-designers Instagram influencers in Chicago in 2023.
+Most popular hashtags: #chicago #bulls #nba #lebron.
 platform: Instagram
-hits: 21
+hits: 16
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: Identify the best Instagram accounts on inBeat.
-text_bottom: Our database holds 21 Instagram influencers like this in Chicago, United States for you to work with.
+text_bottom: Our database has 16 Instagram influencers like this in Chicago, United States for you to work with.
 profiles:
   - username: "hometown_designs"
     fullname: >-